josemguerra/quiz-app/README.md

 - ### Username input

-  - Input field in the form are working as expected, eg. if user miss to fill the required field a change of font color will catch user attention to fill the the username input.
+  - Input field in the form are working as expected, eg. if user misses to fill the required field a change in font color will catch user attention to fill the the username input.

 - ### Contact form

   - Name, email and textarea inputs have been tested and are working as expected.
 Validating that user inputs are correct.
+  - If it is filled correctly will be redirected to a page with a message indicating the form has been sent successfully.

 - ### HTML and CSS